Name

 When

-, this specifies the query to issue to the data source instance identified bycachename
+dstypeisdslayer, this specifies the query to issue to the data source instance identified bycachename.When

 -

-specifies that the query will only return whether the IP associated with a current transaction would fit within any of the CIDR blocks.value
+booleanspecifies that the query will only return whether the IP associated with a current transaction would fit within any of the CIDR blocks.valuespecifies that the query will return the data associated with the CIDR.
+When using the data source layer, this data comes from thevalue_column.
+When using an rbldnsd-format file, this data comes from the field specified by thequery. - refresh

 -